The Power of 360 Degree Feedback and Self-Reviews

 2) Invest in the right tools

-One important note is to consider how you will document this feedback - does your current performance management tool allow for 360-degree feedback and self reviews?
+One important note is to consider how you will document this feedback - does your current performance management solution allow for 360-degree feedback and self reviews?
 Are the tools intuitive?
 Can data be easily retrieved?
 How will you use the data?
 Will peers be able to see other people's feedback or will you anonymize the results?
 Investing the right tools and educating your employees on these tools is crucial to truly harness the power of these reviews.
-If you are looking for a simple 360 and self review tool, check out Pavestep reviews.
+If you are looking for a simple 360 feedback software or a performance review software check out Pavestep!

 3) Keep it simple